 Nutella and peanut butter meet to make some amazing granola bars.
-Everyone always thinks they're eating something naughty when I serve these, but they're full of oats and healthy fats. —Brenda Caughell, Durham, North Carolina
+People always think they're eating something naughty when I serve these, but the bars are full of oats and healthy fats. —Brenda Caughell, Durham, North Carolina

 "My family prefers these chewy wholesome bars to store-bought granola bars," says Kim Finup of Kalamazoo, Michigan.
-"They combine two popular flavorsapple and peanut butterand make a great grab-and-go breakfast or anytime snack."
+"They combine two popular flavors—apple and peanut butter—and make a great grab-and-go breakfast or anytime snack."

 Kids will flip over this deliciously oaty sweet snack!
 With honey, peanut butter, brown sugar and two types of chips, what's not to love about these granola bars?
 And at less than 100 calories, you can afford to have seconds. —Vivian Levine, Summerfield, Florida

 I make these at least once a week for my husband, David.
 He takes one in his lunch every week and never gets tired of them.
 I love providing him with something so healthy to snack on that doesn't taste low-fat. —Jessica VanLaningham, Cockeysville, Maryland

 Try these terrific granola bars from Laura McDowell, Lake Villa, Illinois.
 The chewy bars have plenty of oats and nuts, and the dried cherries add just the right amount of tang. —Laura McDowell, Lake Villa, Illinois